syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/04.block-storage/docs.en.md

 ### Block storage volumes

 The OpenStack Cinder service allows end users to manage virtual block storage devices.
 Via a self service API it provides the functionality to create volumes for persistent storage and attach them to virtual machines.
 A volume can be moved from one VM to another by detaching it and re-attaching it somewhere else.
-Also you may delete or rebuild a VM without losing its data
+Also you may delete or rebuild a VM without losing its data that is kept on a Cinder volume.

 Inside the virtual machine the volume will be available as a block device (e.g. on Linux operating systems as `/dev/vdX`).
 It might be necessary to format the device with the file system of your choice.